mredig/SKUtilities2/README.md

 		SKUSharedUtilities.macButtonFlags.rawValue = kSKUMouseButtonFlagLeft.rawValue | kSKUMouseButtonFlagRight.rawValue;

 * Some class methods don't import correctly and need to have [manual override](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-ID122).
 I did my best to catch these, but I can't promise I caught them all.
 If you find any that I missed, please submit a pull request or open an issue detailing how to fix it.
+	* Compatibilty with Swift caused some inconsistencies in the documentation for these methods.
+They appear to repeat the name twice in documentation, but don't in reality.
+I added a brief tag in the documentation to these offenders to help make the actual method call more readable.
 	* Additionally, most initializers get automatically renamed when they contain the word "with".
 Example: